CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 var cartographicOfFeature = positionArray.subarray(batchId * numberOfComponents, batchId * numberOfComponents + numberOfComponents); // Using subarray creates a view into the array, and not a new array.
 ```

-## Batch table hierarchy
+## Batch Table Hierarchy

 The standard batch table is suitable for datasets composed of features with the same sets of properties.
 However, some datasets have more complex metadata structures such as feature types or feature hierarchies that are not easy to represent as parallel arrays of properties.
-The batch table hierarchy provides more flexibility for these cases.
+The Batch Table hierarchy provides more flexibility for these cases.

 ### Motivation